benjamin-manning/website_benjaminmanning.io/content/project/causal_mag/index.md

 ---
-title: Causal Magnification in Psychological Research
+title: Effect Size Magnification: No Variable is as Important as the One You’re Thinking About—While You’re Thinking About It
-Summary: With Linnea Gandhi, Angela Duckworth, and Daniel Kahneman.
+Summary: With Linnea Gandhi and Angela Duckworth.
 Accepted Proposal at Current Directions in Psychological Science.
 # summary:  Includes data cleaning, data visualization, regression, ANOVA, factor analysis, mediation, moderation, and group testing.

 tags: